annaimpel/550_midterm/README.md

 Please update your code to call from the csv file here!

-The README.md instruction file along with the final report will be stored in github, by themselves.
+The README.md instruction file, .gitignore, along with the final report will be stored in github, by themselves.

-The makefile, .gitignore, and .yaml for parameters will be stored in a github file (report tools)
+The makefile and .yaml for parameters will be stored in a github file (report tools)

 ***Both /code and /output folders have dummy files so I could push them... ignore!***